-Approximately 10% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is assigned to at least one peer reviewer.
+Approximately 15% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to one peer reviewer.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is up to 6 months.
-The approximate rejection rate is 15%.
-The final decision on the acceptance of a manuscript for publication is made by the Meeting of the most active members of the Editorial Board.
+The period from submission to the first decision is up to 3.5 months.
+Each volume has a team of editors.
+Their meeting makes the final decision on the acceptance of a manuscript for publication.